Kloepetr/totally/README.md

-to do list
+<h1>to do list</h1>

 -make user click on sources and journey as buttons, and redirect to new web browser
 <br>
 -add a sources page, credits for youtube links, friend's websites I copied from, stackoverflow (lol maybe not. nothing I got from this website actually worked), and dev.io
 <br>
--add my journey page, with photos of friends, robotics competitions, and mr pizzo comp sci class.
+-add my journey page, with photos of friends, robotics competitions, enviormental science, and mr pizzo comp sci class.
 <br>
 -correct grammar on about me and my resume page.
 <br>